Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you need dual-voltage flexibility for different outlets or jobsites plus easy CNC table hookup.

 The LTP6300DCNC is a compact, versatile cutter built for garage shops and portable CNC setups.
-Its auto dual-voltage design (110/120V or 220/240V) lets you move between sites or run on different shop circuits.
+Its auto dual-voltage design (110/120V or 220/240V) lets you move between sites or run on different shop circuits without swapping gear.
 Drag-cut plus pilot arc makes freehand curves and lightly rusted surfaces easier to manage.

-Why it’s worth it: The dual-voltage auto-switching paired with CNC-ready THC/ARC OK output is uncommon at this price point.
+Why it’s worth it: Dual-voltage auto-switching paired with CNC-ready THC/ARC OK output is uncommon at this price.
 Backed by LOTOS’s 3-year limited warranty and US-based support.

 What People Say